Home » Dessert Recipes » Cherry Pie Bars

 cherry pie filling on top of sugar cookie batter that has been spread out in a large cookie sheet.

 Drop remaining dough by teaspoonfuls over filling.
 Bake 30-35 minutes or until golden brown.
+NOTE: Oven times can vary.
+Please go by doneness, not just by time.
 Cool completely in pan on a wire rack.

 cherry pie bar batter dotted onto cherry pie filling.